 Wealth in the natural environment refers to all aspects of the natural environment needed to support life and human activity, and is valued for spiritual, cultural, and economic reasons.

-Most New Zealanders continue to enjoy a high level of environmental quality.
-However, there are long-standing issues that persist.
-In Environment Aotearoa 2022, the Ministry for the Environment reports that the key environmental issues facing New Zealand are long term and unlikely to manifest or be solved in the short term.
-For example, while New Zealand's air quality continues to improve from an already good condition, freshwater sources continue to be degraded in areas transformed by human activities.
-Twenty-year trends show improvements in nitrogen and phosphorous concentrations for river quality in some sites, and worsening trends in others.
+Most people in New Zealand continue to enjoy a high level of environmental quality.
+However, some long-standing issues persist.
+In Environment Aotearoa 2022, the Ministry for the Environment reports that there are multiple environmental issues facing New Zealand, such as land-use change, invasive species, and pollution.
+While New Zealand’s air quality continues to improve, freshwater sources are being degraded in areas transformed by human activities.
+These issues put pressure on environmental wellbeing as well as individual and national wealth.

-Environment Aotearoa 2022 also highlights the complex impacts of climate change on our natural environment, and in particular our marine environments through ocean acidification and increased sea-surface temperatures.
-Rainfall patterns are also changing and this, along with warming temperatures, is increasing short-term drought frequency and threatening native ecosystems and agricultural production.
+Environment Aotearoa 2022 also highlights the complex impacts of climate change on our natural environment, especially our marine environments through ocean acidification and increased sea surface temperatures.
+Rainfall patterns are also changing, and short-term drought frequency is increasing, threatening native ecosystems and agricultural production.